The Year They Invented Frozen Lemonade

 The shopkeeper and his posse are on their quarry.

 The policeman is aware of the men and feels the psychic wind of their passage, the heavy breathing, bloodlust.
 But his eyes are fixed on the pin Linda wears on her left lapel, her grandmother’s brooch.
-He does not dare to look at Linda’s face, at the curve of her breasts, the welling at a raglan covered hip.
+He does not dare to look at Linda’s face.
 His focus toggles between the brooch and his thick, black, leather-bound pad.

 “It’s an heirloom, my grandmother’s,” says Linda.